MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-logexts-loge.md

 ---
-title: "logexts.loge"
+title: "!logexts.loge"
-description: "The logexts.loge extension enables logging.
+description: "The !logexts.loge extension enables logging.
 If logging has not been initialized, it will be initialized and enabled."
-keywords: ["logexts.loge Windows Debugging"] ms.date: 05/23/2017
+keywords: ["!logexts.loge Windows Debugging"] ms.date: 05/23/2017
 topic_type:
 - apiref